codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 You can use (rollback) with the following options:

-- (-g) to choose database group, otherwise default database group will be used.
+- ``-g`` - to choose database group, otherwise default database group will be used.
-- (-b) to choose a batch: natural numbers specify the batch, negatives indicate a relative batch
+- ``-b`` - to choose a batch: natural numbers specify the batch, negatives indicate a relative batch
-- (-f) to force a bypass confirmation question, it is only asked in a production environment
+- ``-f`` - to force a bypass confirmation question, it is only asked in a production environment

 **refresh**